hammerlab/ketrew/src/doc/The_Configuration_File.md

 The `ui` function configures the behavior of the User Interface.

 - `color`: boolean (default `true`); tell Ketrew to display *f-ANSI* colors.
+- The Interactive Explorer's configuration:
+    - `request_targets_ids` how to request target IDs from the server.
+    - `targets_per_page`: the number of targets to display in a single “page.”
+    - `targets_to_prefetch`: how many targets to download at once while prefetching (the client-side cache fetches targets in advance to improve latency).

 ### The `plugins` Option